seanslerner/granderondegravity.org/_pages/bikepark.md

 feature_row:
   - image_path: /assets/images/kids-dirt-jump.jpg
     title: "Support Dirt Jumps in La Grande"
-    excerpt: '<br>Jumping is one of the most fun things you can do on a bmx or mountain bike, but, like any technical skill, to do it well and safely takes regular practice on well built jumps.<br><br>The recently opened Pioneer Park Pump Track gives beginner riders the chance to try jumping their bike...'
+    excerpt: '<br>Jumping is one of the most fun things you can do on a bmx or mountain bike, but, like any technical skill, to do it well and safely takes regular practice on well built jumps.<br><br>The recently opened Pioneer Park Pump Track gives beginner riders the chance to try jumping their bike.
+We want to build on that success, giving riders who get comfortable on the pump track somewhere to continue developing their skills and having fun.'
 feature_row2:
   - image_path: /assets/images/kids-dirt-jumps2.jpg
     title: "What are dirt jumps / BMX trails?"